 Published on: Jan 21, 2016 @ 15:10 Originally Published in: 2015 (old website) (C) Jay Auger - website owner & author Notice: Any form of duplication methods (including but not limited to copy/paste of text and screen capture) of the website's content is strictly forbidden.

 In 1985, the FISA (former ruling committee of the FIA) announced a possible replacement class to Group B that was referred to as “Group S”.
 The new regulations would require only 10 cars for homologation and was essentially a “prototype” class for rallying.
 The class was originally scheduled to make its debut on January 1st 1988, then as a heavily revised replacement to Group B for 1987, but both were ultimately cancelled.
 To learn much more about the history of Group S, please CLICK HERE!

-Toyota’s first attempt at making a competitive Group B car was with the quite conventional Toyota Celica TCT.
+Toyota’s first attempt at making a competitive Group B car for the World Rally Championship (WRC) was with the quite conventional Toyota Celica TCT.
 However, since that car was conceived when rear wheel drive was still the norm, it proved not to be competitive against its latter purpose-built four wheel drive competitors.
 The solution would demand a radical (and very expensive) new concept.
 In 1985, the announcement of the Group S class with its mere 10 units to be produced convinced Toyota to join the madness.
 They entrusted the project (which was code-named “222D”) to Toyota Team Europe (TTE).

 QUICK BROWSE CONTENT